 - University of Oxford Students: £46

 Courses with 6 or 7 classes over the 8-week term are charged at a pro-rata rate; however, there are no discounts for non-attendance.

 Booking is done via the University's online store, but the courses become visible and booking opens only ONE week before the start of each term.

-The courses for Trinity (Summer) Term 2019 will commence in the week beginning Monday 29 April and booking will open on Monday 22 April at 12 noon.
+The courses for Trinity (Summer) Term 2019 will commence in the week beginning Monday 29 April and booking is now open.

 Places cannot be reserved in advance, but are booked on a first-come, first-served basis; these courses are always very popular and places sell-out quickly.
 We cannot carry waiting-lists over from one term to the next, but will start new waiting lists each term.